AndreasMuehlmann/fraktalgen/README.md

 ## Usage
 Run the executable for your suited for your OS.

+When your on Windows run: ".\target\release\fraktalgen.exe" When your on Linux run: ".\target\release\fraktalgen"

 You can then move around with "w", "a", "s" and "d".

 To zoom in press "i".
 To zoom out press "o".